sistecma/temporalio/app/python/qa/README.md

+# README IN ENGLISH AND SPANISH / README EN INGLES Y ESPANIOL

 # README IN ENGLISH
 # Example of microservice usage with Temporal and Python
 In this example we will illustrate how to use Temporal with python3 in a microservice architecture.